palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 #### We can do better!
 - Instead of passing services down the call chain (which can bloat constructors), we can inject services into classes directly!
 - To inject a service into `HelperA`, we have to make it a Gradle-managed type by making it `abstract`.
 Ditto for `HelperB`
-- Now that `HelperA` is an abstract Gradle-managed type, we need to use `ObjectFactory::newInstance` to instantiate it.
+- Now that `HelperA` is an abstract Gradle-managed type, we need to use `ObjectFactory#newInstance` to instantiate it.
 - To get `ObjectFactory` in `Intermediate`, we have to inject it.
 - For injection to work in `Intermediate`, we also have to make it a Gradle-managed type.